pp-mo/ncdata/docs/details/interface_support.rst

 library.
 If required, you should use :mod:`iris` or :mod:`xarray` for this.

-Although file-specific storage aspects, such as chunking, data-paths or compression strategies, are not recorded in the core objects.
+File-specific storage aspects, such as chunking, data-paths or compression strategies, are not recorded in the core objects.
 However, array representations in variable and attribute data (notably dask lazy arrays) may hold such information.